gbif/pipelines/examples/metrics/README.md

 ### 3 Logstash level

-We must add/change Logstash coniguration to add new listener for gelf input, add filter for message value and output result to Elasticsearch
+We must add/change Logstash configuration to add new listener for gelf input, add filter for message value and output result to Elasticsearch

 #### 3.1 Create Logstash configuration